How to Elevate Your Content Marketing Strategy

 - Awareness – Prospective buyers don’t always know when an issue has become a problem that they need to solve.
 During this stage, your content should clearly define a problem that your target audience encounters.
 At this point, don’t mention your brand and turn the helpful piece into another commercial.
 Instead, tacitly promote your brand with embedded links that lead back to your website.

-- Decision – At this point, prospects are ready to make a decision.
+- Decision – At this point, prospects are ready to decide.
 Showcase your brand as the solution by name.
 Leverage case studies and press releases that portray your brand as the problem-solver/thought leader.

 Buyers Journey (Hubspot)

-Frame content to match these different stages of a buyer’s journey, to elevate your content marketing strategy and connect with sales activity.
+Frame content to match these different stages of a buyer’s journey, for successful content marketing and to connect with sales activity.
 The goal is for your target audience to build a relationship with your brand, products or services during the different stages.
 Consider the various content formats that I shared and which ones will compel a deeper commitment from your targeted prospects.

 Share content across multi-channel platforms

 Once you’ve created great content, share it!
+Two of the top ways to get traffic to your blog and generate leads is to share posts on social media and send personalized emails.
 Research the best ways and platforms, based on where your target audiences get their information.
-Social networks and email are two good places to start.

-To boost engagement and conversions, you need to personalize your content for these platforms.
+To boost engagement and conversions, personalize your content for these platforms.
 By personalizing, you can deliver content in which individuals have already expressed an interest, thereby increasing engagement with your content and brand—which lead to more loyalty and conversion rates.

 Once you choose the right social media platforms for your brand, create and share different types of content.
-In addition to social media, I also highly recommend including email marketing as one of the top ways to share content, build an audience and increase your customers and sales for a few reasons.
-As reported by Constant Contact, consistent with Radicati’s 2016 Email Statistics report, email will be used by 3 billion people by 2020.
-Besides the sheer volume of projected users, email marketing is cost-effective and continues to be one of the largely preferred ways of getting information, especially with the proliferation of mobile devices.
-It’s also highly measurable and targeted.
+In addition to social media marketing, I highly recommend including email marketing as one of the top ways to share content, build an audience and increase your customers and sales.

 According to Chief Marketer, there are numerous companies who have successfully elevated their content marketing to engage audiences.
 John Deere is one of those content marketing examples.
 John Deere’s content and publication team created The Furrow, a print and digital magazine to help engage farmers with the brand.
 The magazine helps drive interaction and lead generation, through the dealer network.
 Subscribers must sign up through the dealer they purchased from, giving the dealer an opportunity for up-selling and cross-selling.